Designing a recreation center in Pakistan, at 12 years old, taught me an important lesson about the power of architecture.

-It’s not enough to find an architect who will “bundle” the various elements of a space and call their offerings “white glove” or “full-service.”
+It’s not enough to find an architect who will “bundle” the various elements of a learning environment and call their offerings “white glove” or “full-service.”
 Bundles may deceive you.

-Many architects you’ll come across are only there to give you input on the structure of your space.
+Many architects you’ll come across are only there to give you input on the structure of your school.
 Or they’ll give you basic interior design advice.
-They’ll talk about the style and the aesthetics, and feed you lines about how the colors and textures “tie the room together.”
+They’ll talk about the style and the aesthetics, and feed you lines about how the colors and textures “support your school’s brand.”
 Frankly, it’s nonsense.

-If the answers to these questions don’t feel satisfying—because they don’t make explicit how your space will work for its users, and what specific elements are doing that work—you’ll know you haven’t found the right architect yet.
+If the answers to these questions don’t feel satisfying—because they don’t make clear how your space will work for students and staff, and what specific elements are doing that work—you’ll know you haven’t found the right architect yet.